mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 181 - Nested Classes/readme.md

 // The output is "Address: Doha"
 //
-// If we change privacy to 'private class City'
+// If you change privacy to 'private class City'
 //
-// We get an error " Address.City has private access in Address"
+// We you an error " Address.City has private access in Address"
 ```

 ## Right